My Mother would be so proud of us!

 Now, Kim, put your lids and rings into the canner water to sterilize.
 Don’t use a different pan, not necessary.

 Dishwashers are a wonderful thing to have to clean the canning jars.
 Oh my, do I remember washing jar after jar when I was 12 and 13 years old.
-Maybe that’s why I considered it an endless torture to can. ( Along with the horror of two bushels to break!)
+Maybe that’s why I considered it an endless torture to can. ( Along with the horror of two bushels to break!
+And the repeat of it the next day!)

 Jenny and I picked out this little magnetic stick she saw on Pinterest for us to use to get the lid or ring out of the hot water.
 It was the greatest little tool.
 Love it!